inuits/amqpstorm-flask/README.md

 ### Initialization

-First, create a Flask app and initialize the `AmqpService`.
+First, create a Flask app and initialize the `RabbitMQ`.

 ```python
 from flask import Flask